 my equipment?
 FAQs on

-Whether AnalogMagik will "work" with your equipment depends on two things:
+Whether AnalogMagik will "work" with your equipment depends on 3 things:

 The user's ability to perform adjustments to a level where "incremental changes" can be measured by AnalogMagik

 The equipment must have a baseline distortion level low enough so that the noise level does not make measuring incremental changes impossible

 AnalogMagik is a tool for the user to measure Incremental changes as you adjust your cartridge.

 For example, if you attempt to measure turntable speed, and AnalogMagik displays 32 rpm, the onus is on the user to perform the adjustments so that the displays 33.333 rpm.
 However, if the turntable has a rumble (such as vibrations from an idler wheel), and the speed is jumping between 32 rpm and 34 rpm, AnalogMagik is still "working", but the user is unable to detect a stable number due to distortions and low equipment quality.

 In such situations, people will say AnalogMagik is "Not Working".
 In reality, this has nothing to do with AnalogMagik, because a distortion analyzer will not fix your turntable's rumbling, it is the manufacturer's quality issue.
 The problem is the data you are asking it read is unstable, so your results are unstable.